 Embracing constraint.
 Working with limitations in both space and budget, this project called for an inquisitive mind and flexible approach to creating more from less.

 Cloth House involved the complete refurbishment of a duplex penthouse apartment in central London on a limited budget.
-An interesting constraint appeared early on, giving us the opportunity to reconsider the project and building identity as a whole.
+An interesting constraint appeared early on, allowing us to reconsider the project and building identity as a whole.
 Unusually, the bedrooms were located on the lower entrance level.
-This restriction quickly became an opportunity and the entire space was opened up and reimagined.
+This restriction quickly became an opportunity, and the entire space was opened up and reimagined.

 - Cloth House

 - Private Client

 - December 2008